OpenHFT/Chronicle-Engine/docs/examples/entrySet-buffer-full.md

 # toString()

-when the server outbound buffer get full each entry in the entryset can be sent separately like this :
+When the server outbound buffer get full entry can come back in separate messages, the worst case of this is for each entry to come back in a separate message as illistrated below.
+This is realistically only like to happend when the enteies are very large.

 ```
 final ChronicleMap<Integer, String> map = createMap();